![]() |

 If a user calling gen_tcp:send/2 with inet_backend = inet, tries to send more data than there is room for in the OS buffers, the "rest data" is buffered by the inet driver (and later sent in the background).
 The effect for the user is that the call is non-blocking.
 This is not the effect when inet_backend = socket, since there is no buffering.
 Instead the user hangs either until all data has been sent or the send_timeout timeout has been reached.

 An background send will detect a 'remote close' and (the inet driver will) mark the socket as 'closed'.
 No other action is taken.
 If the socket has active set to false (passive) at this point and no one is reading, this will not be noticed.
 But as soon as the socket is "activated" (active set to not false, send/2 is called or recv/2,3 is called), an error message will be sent to the caller or (socket) owner: {tcp_error, Socket, econnreset}.
 Any data in the OS receive buffers will be lost!
 This behaviour is not replicated by the socket implementation.
 A send operation will detect a remote close and immediately return this to the caller, but do nothing else.
-A reader will therefor be able to extract any data from the OS buffers.
-If the socket is set to active to not false, the data will be received as expected ({tcp, ...} and then a closed message ({tcp_closed, ...} will be received (not an error).
+A reader will therefore be able to extract any data from the OS buffers.
+If the socket is set to active not false, the data will be received as expected ({tcp, ...} and then a closed message ({tcp_closed, ...} will be received (not an error).

 When using inet_backend = socket, trying to create a socket (via listen or connect) with domain = local (for example with option {ifaddr, {local,"/tmp/test"}}) will fail with {error, enotsup}.
 This does not actually work for inet_backend = inet either, but in that case the error is simply ignored, which is a bad idea.
-We have choosen to not ignore this error for inet_backend = socket.
+We have chosen to not ignore this error for inet_backend = socket.

 This option appears to be VERY Linux specific, and its existence in future Linux